willrogers/at/pyat/README.rst

 It is easiest to do this using a virtualenv. inside pyat:

-We recommend using Python 3.
+Python 2 support will be removed soon.
 If you are still using Python 2, you need virtualenv installed:

 * ``virtualenv --no-site-packages venv``